phylor/work-dashboard/README.md

 Set the following environment variables:

 ```
-MOCO_NAME         # The name as it appears in Moco, e.g. Max Mustermann
+HLEDGER_CLIENTS   # The file path to clients.yml
 MOCO_USER         # The email address used to log on Moco
 MOCO_PASSWORD     # The password used to log on Moco
 SUGAR_CUBES_TOKEN # The token used for sugarcubes.ch